mattyzenny/accessibility-training/README.md

 ### 1. **Prepare the Local Dependency (cel-components)**

-- Ensure you have the local version of the `cel-components` library.
+- Ensure you have the working version of the cel-components library -- `forked-cel-library` found https://github.com/mattyzenny/forked-cel-library/tree/develop.
 - Make necessary fixes or changes to the library in the local version.

 ### 2. **Link the Local Dependency to Your Project**